diegopagini/REST-Server_Node/uploads/readme.md

 # Note

-Here will be the uploaded files.
+Here will be the uploaded files and folders.